You better brace yourself because today I am going to get all crafty on your arse.

 Preparation is everything.
 So here are the basic preparation steps.

-- Buy or recycle a pair of super ugly, and super cheap heels (though I can't see why you couldn't do some ballet flats or go all outside the box, and bedazzle your ugg boots).
+- Buy or recycle a pair of battered, and or super cheap heels (though I can't see why you couldn't do some ballet flats or go all outside the box, and bedazzle your ugg boots).
 I got my heels of tackiness, from the sale rack at Target.
 Mr Grumpy always says that a sale sign is really a "come in Michelle sign" and frankly, he's right (but don't tell him I said that.
 Can't go around letting your man know he is right about such things).
 I did a little dance of joy at my $10 price tag.
 I would have used an old pair of my own heels, but I love them all too much, and it would have been like bedazzling one of my children.

 (Now whilst I may have reached the cougar age group,